 All side dishes are not created equally.
-Creamy Spinach with Mushrooms is one that will really elevate any meal.
-Simple enough to go with chicken or pork chops or Salisbury Steak and elegant enough to stand up to a prime steak.
-Spinach cooked down in a creamy sauce with the earthy flavors of mushrooms and the bite of Romano cheese.
-You won’t believe how simple and no-angst this is to make…you definitely get back a lot more than you put into it.
+Creamy Spinach and Mushrooms Gratin is special and will elevate any meal.
+It’s simple enough to go with chicken or pork chops and elegant enough to stand up to a prime steak.
+Spinach blended with the earthy tones of mushrooms in a creamy cheese sauce, then baked to golden cheesy goodness.
+Sound fancy?
+It's actually a simple, no-angst recipe that definitely gives back a lot more than you put into it.

 Here’s What You Need